SHogenboom/BourdonVosTest/README.md

 <H4 id="stimuli"> Stimulus Creation </H4>

 In order to create anything graphical on a webpage that is not an image, one has to create a `canvas` element.
-In the Bourdon Vos Test it is specified that their are 24 figures per row, and 33 rows.
+In the Bourdon Vos Test it is specified that there are 24 figures per row, and 33 rows.
 Therefore, depending on the window size, the canvasses are smaller or larger.
 It is assumed that computer screens are wider than they are high, thus only the maximum width has to be determined in order to create square canvasses

 <details><summary> Code: Determine Canvas Size </summary><p>